Always On VPN deployment for Windows Server and Windows 10

 - Deploy Always On VPN with conditional access for VPN connectivity using Azure AD and migrate from DirectAccess.

-What is not provide in this deployment
+What is not provided in this deployment

-This deployment does not provide instructions for deploying the following items.
+This deployment does not provide instructions for:

 - Active Directory Domain Services (AD DS).